- PH103: Vibrations and Waves

 |

-Monira Jannatul Kobra is a faculty member in the Department of Physics at the
+is a faculty member in the Department of Physics at the University of Rajshahi,

-University of Rajshahi, Bangladesh, where she also earned her Bachelor's and
+Bangladesh, where she also earned her Bachelor's and Master's degrees in

-Master's degrees in physics.
-She later completed a highly intense pre-PhD level
+Physics.
+She later completed a highly intense pre-PhD level postgraduate

-postgraduate diploma at the prestigious Abdus Salam International Centre for
+diploma at the prestigious Abdus Salam International Centre for Theoretical

 University, one of Japan's leading research universities.